10 Best State Park Campgrounds For Big Rigs

 As far as state park campgrounds go, you can’t get much better than Palo Duro!
 This area hosts the second largest canyon in the United States, and there’s plenty of room to explore.
 Tourists are welcome here and there are several trails, horseback rides, picnic areas, and other attractions to enjoy.

 The Palo Duro State Park is spacious and has plenty of room for big rig RVers to stretch out.
 Over 50 large campsites are available and they offer 50-foot-long driveways.
-The campground has an excellent 8.9 average rating on Campground Reviews.
+The campground has an excellent 8.9 average rating on RV LIFE Campgrounds.

 4. Buffalo Bill State Park, Wyoming